 A day at Epcot means a little bit of culture, a few rides, and food.
 Here are all our favorite things for a day at EPCOT, Walt Disney World.
 There is something here to please everyone in your travel party.
 Be sure to let us know what you love most!

 Remy’s Ratatouille Adventure

 EPCOT’s newest ride can be found in the France Pavilion, hidden in the back corner near the new restaurant, La Creperie de Paris.
 This family-friendly dark ride has a fun queue that brings you across the rooftops of Paris.
 Once inside little Remy mice cars are tasked with dodging all sorts of kitchen craziness and take you along for the ride.
-Cute, and fun, we love this ride.
-We wouldn’t wait maybe more than 35 minutes for it in a line, but it’s cute and on par with Mickey and Minnie’s Runaway Railway in Hollywood Studios.
+Cute, and fun, this is a good ride for kids.
+We wouldn’t wait maybe more than 35 minutes for it in a line, but it’s cute.
+We do like Mickey and Minnie’s Runaway Railway in Hollywood Studios better though.

 A signature ride at Epcot, Soarin’ is by far the most popular attraction and loved by kids and grown-ups alike.
 With landscape scenes and amazing smells, this ride gives you a glimpse into countries around the world.
 Thankfully, now equipped with multiple bays to carry more riders, the waits on this one are usually less than 40 minutes.
 Waits are lowest during meal times.

 We love Karamell-Kuche, or rather “The Werthers Store.”
 This shop specializes in caramels, chocolates, and decadent treats made with both.
 From your basic caramel brownie to s’mores to the delectable freshly made caramel popcorn.
 You can watch the staff make treats here, and choose to your liking.
 Better yet, many of these treats are snack-credit eligible if you’re on the Disney Dining Plan!